hoseadevops/Renzo-Protocol-online-test/checklist.md

 SafeERC20.safeDecreaseAllowance(IERC20,address,uint256) (@openzeppelin/contracts/token/ERC20/utils/SafeERC20.sol#69-75) is never used and should be removed
 SafeERC20.safeIncreaseAllowance(IERC20,address,uint256) (@openzeppelin/contracts/token/ERC20/utils/SafeERC20.sol#60-63) is never used and should be removed
 SafeERC20.safePermit(IERC20Permit,address,address,uint256,uint256,uint8,bytes32,bytes32) (@openzeppelin/contracts/token/ERC20/utils/SafeERC20.sol#95-109) is never used and should be removed
-SafeERC20.safeTransfer(IERC20,address,uint256) (@openzeppelin/contracts/token/ERC20/utils/SafeERC20.sol#26-28) is never used and should be removed
 SafeERC20Upgradeable._callOptionalReturn(IERC20Upgradeable,bytes) (@openzeppelin/contracts-upgradeable/token/ERC20/utils/SafeERC20Upgradeable.sol#117-124) is never used and should be removed
 SafeERC20Upgradeable._callOptionalReturnBool(IERC20Upgradeable,bytes) (@openzeppelin/contracts-upgradeable/token/ERC20/utils/SafeERC20Upgradeable.sol#134-142) is never used and should be removed
 SafeERC20Upgradeable.forceApprove(IERC20Upgradeable,address,uint256) (@openzeppelin/contracts-upgradeable/token/ERC20/utils/SafeERC20Upgradeable.sol#82-89) is never used and should be removed